Arbor Day is Friday, April 27, 2018!

 The City of Hudson celebrates each Arbor Day at a school in Hudson.
-This year, the program will be held at McDowell School starting at 9:00 am with a proclamation.
+This year, the program will be held at Hudson Montessori School starting at 9:00 am with a proclamation.

 Arbor Day is a national holiday created to recognize the importance of trees.
 It is celebrated every year on the last Friday in April.
 The most common way people celebrate is to get together in groups to plant trees.